Congratulations to Meredith Paker

 - Return to Moshi for a week of cultural visits and classes

-HousingFull room and board (3 meals/day) included in program fee, staying in hotels (tented camp in the Serengeti), all in country program-related transportation included.
+, staying in hotels (tented camp in the Ngorongoro Conservation Area and the Serengeti), all in country program-related transportation included.

 - Room & board (three meals every day).Compare with other programs where students must obtain and pay for two meals a day in addition to the program fee!

 - Transportation to educational tours.

 - Trip to Dar Es Salaam (three days and two nights in the city, including accommodation at an international hotel in Dar Es Salaam).

 - Ferry to the Island of Zanzibar (four days and three nights in Zanzibar, including accommodation at an international hotel, all meals, museum fees, spice tour, marine science tour, pickup and drop-off at port).

 - Airfare to and from the coast and pickup from airport to in-country home base.

 National Parks Field Experience (Ngorongoro & Serengeti for 10 days) includes:

 - Park entry fees.